Charles Spencer-Churchill, 9th Duke of Marlborough: Marriages and issue

 Marlborough was married twice.
 His first wife was the American railroad heiress Consuelo Vanderbilt, whom he married at Saint Thomas Church in New York City on 6 November 1895.
 The marriage was a mercenary one.
 Inheriting his near-bankrupt dukedom in 1892, he was forced to find a quick and drastic solution to the financial problems of his family.
 Prevented by the strict social dictates of late 19th-century society from earning money, he was left with one solution; to marry money.

 The marriage was celebrated following lengthy negotiations with his bride's divorced parents: her mother, Alva Vanderbilt, was desperate to see her daughter a duchess, and the bride's father, William Vanderbilt, paid for the privilege.
-The final price was $2,500,000 (worth about $77m in 2021) in 50,000 shares of the capital stock of the Beech Creek Railway Company with a minimum 4% dividend guaranteed by the New York Central Railroad Company.
+The final price was $2,500,000 (worth about $77,000,000 in 2021) in 50,000 shares of the capital stock of the Beech Creek Railway Company with a minimum 4% dividend guaranteed by the New York Central Railroad Company.
 The couple were each given a further annual income of $100,000 for life.
 The bride later claimed she had been locked in her room until she agreed to the marriage.
 The contract was actually signed in the vestry of St. Thomas Episcopal Church, immediately after the wedding vows had been made.
-Whilst they honeymooned in Europe, Marlborough told Consuelo that he actually loved another woman but had married her to "save Blenheim".
+While they honeymooned in Europe, Marlborough told Consuelo that he actually loved another woman but had married her to "save Blenheim".

 They had two sons, John Spencer-Churchill, Marquess of Blandford, eventually the 10th Duke of Marlborough, and Lord Ivor Spencer-Churchill.
 Their mother famously referred to them as "the heir and the spare".

 The Vanderbilt dowry was used to restore Blenheim Palace and replenish its furnishings and library, for many of the original contents had been sold over the course of the 19th century.
 Many of the jewels worn by subsequent Duchesses of Marlborough also date from this period.
 The 9th Duke employed noted landscape gardener Achille Duchêne to create the water garden on the terrace at Blenheim.
 In 1934 he owned 19,685 acres of land.